baijuw/clab-mcp-server/README.md

 # ContainerLab MCP Server

-This MCP (Model Context Protocol) server provides tools for interacting with ContainerLab Linux containers via Docker.
-It enables network configuration, connectivity testing, and routing management for network lab environments.
+This MCP (Model Context Protocol) server provides tools for interacting with ContainerLab Linux containers acting as network clients.
+It enables network configuration, connectivity testing, and routing management for network clients in the lab environments.
+This MCP server is limited to discovering and automating tasks on clab nodes of type Linux.

 ## Docker Build